zayne-labs/eslint-config/README.md

   // Enable stylistic formatting rules
   stylistic: true,

-  // TypeScript and React are autodetected, you can also explicitly enable it:
+  // TypeScript and React are auto-detected, but you can be explicit:
   typescript: true,
-  react: true
+  react: true,

-  // Disable jsonc and yaml support
+  // Don't need JSON or YAML?
+Turn them off:
   jsonc: false,
   yaml: false,

-  // `.eslintignore` is no longer supported in Flat config, use `ignores` instead
+  // Since `.eslintignore` isn't supported in Flat config, use `ignores`:
   ignores: [
     'build/**',
     // ...globs